FIND ME ON

 Read: May 28, 2021 • Rating: 6/10

-After reading Murder on the Orient Express and And Then There Were None I got accustomed to the creativity level of those mysteries, which are widely considered to be among Agathie Christie's best books.
+After reading Murder on the Orient Express and And Then There Were None I got accustomed to the levels of creativity in those mysteries, which are widely considered to be Agathie Christie's best books.

-This one felt more like a regular mystery book - still entertaining and enjoyable to read, but not at the same level of creativity of those books.
+This one felt more like a regular mystery book - still entertaining and enjoyable, but not at the same level as those books.

 When Breath Becomes Air